Umar-Ayub/CodingExercise_UmarA/README.md

 Preconditions: input fasta i.e. the reference genome is indexed (use : bwa index <ref>)

 Time Complexity is O(n) for bwa mem: linear time complexity depending upon the length of query sequences.

-Space Complexity is O(nlogn) but could be better depending upon implementations
+The Space Complexity is O(nlogn) but could be better depending upon implementations.
+Note that this function will break incase of a misnamed file or  if specified preconditions and not met.
+In that case more robust error handling and testing can be performed within Python using try except blocks.

 ***
 # Data Section